Viral video shows suspects arrested on Lamar

 Police were able to open the car doors after they broke the windows of the vehicle.
 Both suspects continued to resist arrests.

-Police later observed possible stolen merchandise and tools inside of the vehicle after it was towed.
+Police later observed a gun sitting under Harris and possible stolen merchandise and tools inside of the trunk after it was towed.

 Properties included: